When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 Branded anchors are very safe and powerful.
 The problem is that you won’t always be able to get them in when you’re doing link building.

-Publishers aren’t keen on branded anchors because they’re overt.
+Publishers aren’t keen on branded keyword anchors because they’re overt.
 You’ll need a reason for using a branded anchor, otherwise it could disrupt the flow of the article.

 Buy here